Diphtheria, Tetanus, and Pertussis

-Diphtheria is a disease caused by Corynebacterium diphtheriae.
+Diphtheria is a disease caused by the bacterium Corynebacterium diphtheriae.
 Diphtheria used to be a leading cause of death among children in the US, but vaccination has made diphtheria very rare.
 Common symptoms include fever, sore throat, and a swollen neck.
 Diphtheria is a very dangerous disease that can cause difficulty breathing, heart failure, and paralysis.
 The vaccine is approximately 97% effective at preventing diphtheria infection.

 What is Tetanus?

-Tetanus is a disease caused by Clostridium tetani.
+Tetanus is a bacterial disease caused by Clostridium tetani.
 Tetanus is also called lockjaw because it often causes the muscles in the jaw to tighten, which makes it hard for an infected person to open their mouth.
 Tetanus can also cause fever, difficulty breathing and swallowing, and muscle spasms.
 Tetanus can be deadly, but vaccination against tetanus is almost 100% effective.